cdapio/cdap/cdap-docs/hydrator-manual/source/glossary.rst

       between plugins.
 Used by many of the Hydrator Plugins included in CDAP.

    System Artifact
-      An application template, shipped with CDAP, that with the addition of configuration file, can be used to create manifestations of applications.
+      An application template, shipped with CDAP, that with the addition of a configuration file, can be used to create manifestations of applications.